MicrosoftDocs/learn/learn-pr/reactors/blockchain-ethereum-networks/includes/6-deploy-ropsten-network.md

      const mnemonic = fs.readFileSync(".secret").toString().trim();
     ```

 1. Go to your Infura account to get the infuraKey.
-In Infura, this is called the **Project ID** and also visible as part of the Ropsten endpoint.
+In Infura, it's called the **Project ID** and is visible as part of the Ropsten endpoint.

     :::image type="content" source="../media/infurakey.png" alt-text="Screenshot focused on the Ropsten endpoint to copy.":::

 1. Press the clipboard icon next to **Project ID** to copy and head back to the **./truffle-config.js** to paste in the infuraKey.
-Below is a sample of what this looks like, but note, your key will be different:
+The image shows an example of what to paste, but note, your key will be different:

     ```javascript
     const infuraKey = "f6bfe21890a84b9fa27def74bafb0b1b";